 You’ve been to a few shows, your buddies all have rods to wrench on, and now it’s your turn.
-Here’s some tips to help keep cost under control as you embark on your hot rod build journey.
+Here are some tips to help keep costs under control as you embark on your hot rod build journey.

 Find the most complete project vehicle you can.